ovh/docs/pages/cloud/dedicated/network_ipaliasing/guide.en-gb.md

 BROADCAST="IP_FAILOVER"
 ```

-#### Step 3: Restart the interface
+#### Step 3: Start the alias interface

-You now need to restart your interface:
+You now need to start your alias interface:

 ```sh
 ifup eth0:0